The Autopsy of Jane Doe: Plot

-Other mysterious events occur.
-The radio spontaneously changes stations, frequently settling on the song "Open Up Your Heart (And Let the Sunshine In)", and Austin believes he sees people standing in the morgue's hallway.
-Investigating, he finds their cat, Stanley, mortally wounded.
-Tommy quickly snaps Stanley’s neck to put him out of his misery before reluctantly incinerating the corpse.

-Continuing the autopsy, Tommy finds the woman's missing tooth wrapped in a piece of cloth in her stomach.
-The cloth has Roman numerals, letters, and an odd diagram.
-Similar symbols are found on the inside of her skin.
-All the lights in the room suddenly explode.
-During the confusion, they realize other corpses in the morgue have gone missing.
-They decide to leave, but the elevator does not work and a fallen tree is blocking the exit door.
-An unseen figure leaves bruises on Tommy when he goes to the bathroom.
+The radio spontaneously begins changing stations.
+Austin sees people standing in the main corridor and goes to investigate, finding their cat, Stanley, mortally wounded.
+Tommy mercifully kills and reluctantly incinerates Stanley.
+Continuing the autopsy, he finds Jane's missing tooth in her stomach, wrapped in a piece of cloth bearing Roman numerals, letters, and an odd diagram; similar symbols are carved into the inside of her skin.
+The lights in the room suddenly explode, and Tommy and Austin realize the other corpses in the morgue have gone missing.
+They try to leave, only to find that the elevator is broken and a fallen tree is blocking the only exit.
+Their attempts to call for help fail when both their cell phones and the office landline are unable to pick up a signal.
+In the bathroom, an unseen figure attacks Tommy.